juliasilge/supervised-ML-case-studies-course/chapters/chapter2.md

 A confusion matrix describes how well a classification model (like the ones you just trained!) performs.
 A confusion matrix tabulates how many examples in each class were correctly classified by a model.
 In your case, it will show you how many remote developers were classified as remote and how many non-remote developers were classified as non-remote; the confusion matrix also shows you how many were classified into the **wrong** categories.

-Here you will use the [`confusionMatrix()`](https://www.rdocumentation.org/packages/caret/topics/confusionMatrix) function from caret to evaluate the performance of the two models you trained, `stack_glm` and `stack_rf`.
+Here you will use the [`conf_mat()`](https://tidymodels.github.io/yardstick/reference/conf_mat.html) function from yardstick to evaluate the performance of the two models you trained, `stack_glm` and `stack_rf`.
 The models available in your environment were trained on all the training data, not only 1%.
-Notice that the sample code contains a `set.seed()` call; this is to ensure reproducibility of results throughout different attempts.

 **Instructions**

-Print the confusion matrix for the `stack_glm` model on the `testing` data.
-Note that the first argument to `confusionMatrix()` is the *predicted* class from the model and the second argument is the *true* class.
+Print the confusion matrix for the `stack_glm` model on the `stack_test` data.
+Note that the first argument to `conf_mat()` is `truth` and the second is `estimate`.

 <codeblock id="02_12_1">

-To upsample the training set within the call to `train()`, use `sampling = "up"` inside of `trainControl()`.
+You are evaluating your models, so you should use the testing data set for all the possible arguments here.

 </codeblock>

 **Instructions**

-Print the confusion matrix for the `stack_rf` model on the `testing` data.
+Print the confusion matrix for the `stack_rf` model on the `stack_glm` data.

 <codeblock id="02_12_2">

-Use the `confusionMatrix()` function to build a confusion matrix.
+Use the `conf_mat()` function to build a confusion matrix.

 </codeblock>